This post may contain affiliate links. See my disclosure policy.

 - Preheat the oven to 180C/350F.
 Grease an 8-inch cake pan with cooking spray and set aside.

-- In a large mixing bowl, add your flour, sugar, salt, baking soda, and poppy seeds and mix well.
-Add your vinegar, vanilla extract, oil, water, and lemon juice and mix everything together.
+- In a large mixing bowl, add the flour, sugar, salt, baking soda and mix well.
+Add the vinegar, vanilla extract, oil, water, and lemon juice and mix everything together.
 Add your yellow food coloring, and mix until incorporated.
+Fold through the poppy seeds.

-- Transfer the cake batter into the lined pan and bake for 25-30 minutes, or until a skewer comes out clean.
+- Transfer the cake batter into the lined pan and bake for 27-30 minutes, or until a toothpick comes out clean.

 - Remove the cake from the oven and allow it to cool completely, before frosting.